KDE/websites-docs-plasma-mobile-org/DevGuide.rst

 Neon-based rootfs which can be used along with the Halium builds.
 This image is based on the dev-unstable branch of KDE Neon, and always ships the latest versions of KDE frameworks, kwin and Plasma Mobile.

+.. attention:: If you want to install Plasma Mobile on Nexus 5X, please follow the `installation guide <Installation.html>`__.

 To run Plasma Mobile using Halium as hardware adaption layer: